Dorothy Marckwald: SS United States

 Marckwald had one of the highest honors of being chosen to design the interiors of the SS United States.
 Designed by William Francis Gibbs and completed in 1952, it was the fastest and largest passenger ship ever built at the time.
-The main purpose of the ship was to transport large numbers of soldiers across seas as quickly as possible, and achieved this goal due in part to the extensive use of aluminum in its construction, which is lighter than more commonly used wood.
+The main purpose of the ship was to transport large numbers of soldiers across seas as quickly as possible, and it achieved this goal due in part to the extensive use of aluminum in its construction, which is lighter than more commonly used wood.
 No wood was used in the framing, accessories, decorations or interior surfaces of the ship in order to deter the possibility of fire.

 Marckwald and Urquhart faced several challenges when designing the interior of the ship, including working around obstacles that come with a ship moving at speeds that had not yet been developed and coming up with a design that was lightweight and entirely fireproof.
 This led to the use of innovative materials such as aluminum, fiberglass, and Dynel throughout the ships’ 26 public rooms, 674 state rooms, and 20 luxury suites.
 The color schemes were chosen to limit seasickness and remind the passengers that they were setting to sea, furniture was designed to fit specifically to its assigned location, and decorative artwork was intended to emphasize America.
 After three years’ work and despite the challenges, the ship’s finished interior was fresh, modern, and, ultimately, safe.

 With its elegant interiors and state of the art technology, the SS United States was a must for high ranking individuals in society and was the way to travel between America and Europe.
 Some of its famous passengers included John F. Kennedy, Walt Disney, Salvador Dalí, and Marilyn Monroe, among many others.
 It is also famed for transporting the Mona Lisa to France after it was on display in the National Gallery of Art in Washington D.C. and the Metropolitan Museum of Art in New York City.

 In the time since its glory days, the SS United States Conservancy has saved the ship from being scrapped and is determined to restore it to its full luxury standard.
 However, with budget troubles in the way, the future of the ship and Marckwald’s once sophisticated interiors is currently unclear.
 Ideas for repurposing the ships’ 600,000 square feet include luxury condos, a mixed-use space consisting of a hotel, shops, and restaurants, or a hub for tech companies to house their businesses.

 Other works

-Between and after working on the SS America and SS United States, Marckwald found the time to work on a few other projects, such as decorating a railroad car for the Santa Fe railroad in 1949, renovating the home of the Duke and Duchess of Windsor in the Bahamas, and designing two new ships for the Grace Line in 1955, the Santa Paula and the Santa Rosa.
+Between and after working on the SS America and SS United States, Marckwald found the time to work on a few other projects, such as decorating a railroad car for the Santa Fe railroad in 1949, renovating the home of the Duke and Duchess of Windsor in the Bahamas, and designing two new ships for the Grace Line in 1955: